Aleksapop/blog-post/ts-what-s-typescript-a-beginners-guide-to-typed-javascript.md

 #### 2. **What is TypeScript?**

 - **Why it’s effective**: This phrase captures a typical search query from those new to the language and seeking an introductory explanation.
-It addresses the article's central topic directly, helping it rank for beginner queries.
+It directly addresses the article's central topic, helping it rank for beginner queries.

 #### 3. **Typed JavaScript**